Wake-Awake/car-website/README.md

-It is simple car selling website ,created using HTMLL and CSS
+It is simple car selling website ,created using HTML and CSS